eitrtechnologies/idem-azurerm/README.md

 # Security

-To make the file more secure, going to use the acct comanf to encrpt the file with the Fernet algorithm
+To make the file more secure, use the acct comand to encrpt the file with the Fernet algorithm

 ~~~
 (env) $ acct myawesomecreds.yml